 -

 Carbon Capture and Storage (CCS): CCS technologies aim to capture CO2 emissions from power plants and store them underground, preventing them from entering the atmosphere.
 While still in the early stages of deployment, CCS has the potential to significantly reduce the carbon footprint of fossil fuel power plants.
-However, the technology is expensive and requires suitable geological storage sites.
+Still, the technology is expensive and requires suitable geological storage sites.

 -